Harsh1306-sg/F1-Tenth/F1:10th/src/F1Tenth_Evaluation/README.md

-# F1Tenth_Hackathon_Evaluation
+# F1Tenth_Evaluation
-This is a ROS2 package that contains the evaluation scripts needed for the F1Tenth Hackathon
+This is a ROS2 package that contains the evaluation scripts needed for the F1Tenth

 ## Notes
 - **For evaluating your algorithms, please remember to replace `wall_follower` in the launch file with the required algorithm.**